The term influencer is being tossed around a lot these days.

 With a ton of media outlets available, there’s no shortage of mediums to choose from.

-A good old-fashioned blog is one of the best places to get started, and it provides you with a platform to develop your unique voice.
+A good old-fashioned blog is one of the best places to get started, providing you with a platform to develop your unique voice.

 You’ll definitely want to be active on social media as well.